Article I: Name

 Paragraph 2.
 The National Convention shall also elect five alternates, to fill vacancies in the National Committee in the order determined by the Convention.

 Paragraph 3.
 Election of members and alternates to the National Committee and to the Control Commission shall take place by secret ballot.

 Paragraph 4.
 Members of the National Committee may be dropped from the Committee and/or the Party only by the vote of the National Convention.
 Members of the National Committee may, however, for cause be suspended from membership and barred from all rights as members by vote of two-thirds of the membership of the National Committee.
 This suspension shall be referred to the National Convention for a final decision.

 Section 4.
-The National Committee directs all the world of the party, decides all questions of policy in accord with the decisions of the Convention, appoints subordinate officers and subcommittees, including the Political Committee, and, in general, constitutes the functioning authority of the Party between Conventions.
+The National Committee directs all the work of the party, decides all questions of policy in accord with the decisions of the Convention, appoints subordinate officers and subcommittees, including the Political Committee, and, in general, constitutes the functioning authority of the Party between Conventions.

 Section 5.
 The local governing body of the Party shall be the Local Executive Committee or, where only one branch exists, the Branch Executive Committee.

 Section 6.
 The Local Executive Committee shall be subordinate to the delegated City Convention, or where there are two branches, to the joint membership meeting.
 The Local organizer and all other Local officers shall be designated by the Local Executive Committee and shall be subordinate to the Local Executive Committee.
 It shall be the duty of the Local Executive Committee to direct the activities of the Local, and to act with full power for the Local between City Conventions, or joint membership meetings, subject to its decisions.
 A City Convention or joint membership meeting shall be held at least once a year.
 Special conventions may be called by the Local Executive Committee or on demand of the branches representing one-third of the Local membership.